ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 with an error of type "invalidBatchSize".
 Leaders SHOULD wait for more reports to be validated and try the collection job again later.

-Next, the Aggregator checks that the batch has not been queried too many times.
-This is determined by the maximum number of times a batch can be queried, `max_batch_query_count`.
-If the batch has been queried with more than `max_batch_query_count` distinct aggregation parameters, the Aggregator MUST abort with error of type "batchQueriedTooManyTimes".
+Next, the Aggregator checks that the batch has not been queried with multiple distinct aggregation parameters.
+If the batch has been queried with more than one distinct aggregation parameter, the Aggregator MUST abort with error of type "batchQueriedMultipleTimes".

 Finally, the Aggregator checks that the batch does not contain a report that was included in any previous batch.
 If this batch overlap check fails, then the